 Homer dropped the gun to his side with a defeated look on his face.
 He collapsed back into his desk.

-“Are you going to have me arrested?”
+“So that means you are not going to have me arrested?”

 “Not if you promise to help others and be satisfied with the good feelings that work brings to you.”